 Bio

 Kristin Moore holds an MFA from Otis College of Art & Design in Los Angeles and a BA in Art from St. Edward's University in Austin.
 Kristin's paintings can be found in collections across the globe.
 Solo exhibitions include Ferrara Showman Gallery in New Orleans, St. Edward's University in Austin, and Bolsky Gallery in Los Angeles.
-Select group exhibitions include Ferrara Showman Gallery in New Orleans, Woaw Gallery in Singapore, and Good Mother Gallery in Los Angeles, and Dimmitt Contemporary in Houston.
+Select group exhibitions include Good Mother Gallery in Los Angeles, Woaw Gallery in Singapore, and Dimmitt Contemporary in Houston.
 Kristin currently lives and works in Dallas, TX.

 Artist Statement